Gen-R/climate-change-theme/README.md

 Joachim advocated that scientists should be posting on YouTube to help push back against this trend of obscuring climate science.
 To answer that call *GenR* has been compiling a list of 'Top 10 Climate Change - Science - YouTube Channels'.
 This is our initial list and we'll keep on updating the list and sending out announcements on a regular basis.
 The channel list will continue to be updated as the architecture of YouTube prevents a simple catalog of channels being made publically available.

-The objective of the 'Top 10' is to look at how the scientific community and individualy can represent climate science research.
+The objective of the 'Top 10' is to look at how the scientific community and individualy can represent climate change _science_ research.

 The channel catalog is a community effort and will be updated regularly.
 Get involved!